Compute the eligible share within cutout cells in the overlap with shapes.

 geopandas.GeoSeries.plot.
 Therefore eligible land is drawn in green

-Note that this funtion will likely fail if another CRS than the one of the
+Note that this function will likely fail if another CRS than the one of the

 ExclusionContainer is used in the axis (e.g. cartopy projections).